cordovamonica/svg-logo-generator/README.md

     This project is licensed under the MIT license.

 ## Questions
-If you have any questions, please contact me at cordovamonica.a@gmail.com or visit my GitHub page at https://github.com/cordovamonica
+If you have any questions, please contact me at cordovamonica.a@gmail.com